sharetheloveio/sharethelove.io/picture-elements/greeter-card.md

----
-description: >-
-  A simple greeter card that changes the welcome message based on time of day, it also uses weather from minutecast with animated icons
----

 # Greeter Card

+_A simple greeter card that changes the welcome message based on time of day, it also uses weather from minutecast with animated icons._

 ![greeter-card](../.gitbook/assets/greeter-card.png)